TriplyDB/Documentation/blog/2023-06-iiif/index.md

 The value for `@context` refers to a small JSON-LD file that Triply created for version 3 of the IIIF Presentation API.
 The official IIIF website publishes a similar file for version 2, but not (yet) for the latest version.

 The value for `@type` indicates which item should be at the root of the JSON object that is exposed through our API.
 In linked data, information is not stored in a specific order.
 There is no 'first' or 'root' item.
 But the IIIF standards mandate that we return the manifest in a JSON format; and there the order of the items is crucial.
-Luckily, JSON-LD Frames allows us to force a specific order, thereby translating the outcomes of SPARQL Construct queries into REST API responses.
+Luckily, JSON-LD Frames allows us to force a specific order, thereby translating the outcomes of SPARQL Construct queries into RESTful API responses.

 For more information, see the TriplyDB documentation about JSON-LD Frames support: [link](https://docs.triply.cc/generics/JSON-LD-frames).